How to Apply

 To apply, submit Temple's online graduate application along with an online application fee of $60.

-- Résumé: A current professional résumé is required.
+- Résumé: A current professional résumé is optional.

 - Standardized Test Scores: Test scores, such as the GMAT or GRE, are optional.

 - Portfolio: Submit a portfolio of your creative work according to the instructions above.

 The minimum TOEFL scores needed to be accepted are

 - 600 PBT.

 Since requirements for international applicants are a bit more involved, please see the graduate school international application page.
 Questions regarding the admissions process for international students can be directed to Jim Short at firstname.lastname@example.org.

 Applicants Educated in China